© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Gwynionydd is a scheduled monument protected by Cadw under reference CD018.
 View the official record →

-Castell Gwynionydd is a medieval ringwork situated in Ceredigion, Wales, and forms part of the defended landscape of the region during the medieval period.
+Castell Gwynionydd is a medieval ringwork located in Ceredigion, Wales, and represents a modest but significant example of Norman-period fortification in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD018.

 Castell Gwynionydd dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Gwynionydd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD018.